 Family policy Compatibility of family and work

-The Federal Government is committed to ensuring that all children, regardless of their background, receive the same development opportunities and the same access to education.
-High-quality, needs-based childcare also promotes better reconciliation of family and working life, which in turn benefits German industry and businesses.
+The availability of a reliable infrastructure and financial security are key prerequisites for all of this.
+That's why the Federal Government is committed to ensuring that all children, regardless of their background, receive the same development opportunities and the same access to education.
+High-quality, needs-based childcare also promotes better compatibility of family and working life, which in turn benefits German industry and businesses.

 Facilitating a family-friendly working world